Routine kidney function is one of the most commonly performed blood tests.

 Routine blood test of kidney function

 Urea is a waste product formed from the breakdown of proteins.
 Urea is usually passed out in the urine.
-A high blood level of urea ('uraemia') indicates that the kidneys may not be working properly, or that you are dehydrated (have a low body water content).
+A high blood level of urea ('uraemia') indicates that the kidneys may not be working properly, or that you have a low body water content (are dehydrated).

 Dissolved salts that are routinely measured are sodium, potassium, chloride and bicarbonate.
 They are sometimes referred to as 'electrolytes'.
 Abnormal blood levels of any of these may be due to a kidney problem.
 (Some other conditions may also alter the salt balance in the blood.)